iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 The second part of the configuration is perhaps the most interesting.
 Here we provide the specifications for the instance Terraform should provision for us.
-In this case, we would like a medium CPU and an [NVIDIA T4 GPU](https://aws.amazon.com/blogs/aws/now-available-ec2-instances-g4-with-nvidia-t4-tensor-core-gpus/), along with a 125GB disk.
+In this case, we would like a medium CPU, an
+[NVIDIA T4 GPU](https://aws.amazon.com/blogs/aws/now-available-ec2-instances-g4-with-nvidia-t4-tensor-core-gpus/),
+and a 125GB disk.
 Because machine types vary between cloud vendors, [TPI does some translation](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#machine-type) from generic types (e.g., `s`/`m`/`l`/`xl`) to specific cloud machine types.
 This allows us to generalize these configurations and quickly switch from AWS to